daos-stack/daos/docs/release/support_matrix.md

 of a DAOS server are populated with one DRAM module and one Optane PMem module.

-[PMDK](https://github.com/pmem/pmdk) is used as the programming interface when using Optane Persistent Memory.
+[PMDK](https://github.com/pmem/pmdk) is used as the programming interface for SCM when using Optane Persistent Memory.

 ### DAOS Servers without Persistent Memory